Working conditions and employee benefits

 Full-time employees are allowed to spend one hour of their workweek on health and wellness activities.
 Please note that this allowance is conditional on your manager’s approval.
 Your wellness hour is proportionate to the scope of your employment.
 For example, if you work 50% of full-time, you are entitled to 30 minutes and if you work 75% of full-time you are entitled to 45 minutes.
 The hour includes change of clothing/transportation and cannot be accumulated over several weeks.

 Mummies, dinosaurs, old books, gardens and beautiful art – the large scientific, artistic, and cultural collections have been tended in Uppsala since the Middle Ages.
 Uppsala University’s museums and gardens are an important resource to research and education, for visitors, and for the people of Uppsala.
-For employees at Uppsala University admission is free.
+For employees at Uppsala University, admission is free.

-On request, the HR division issues a certificate of service (tjänstgöringsintyg).
+On request, the Payroll unit issues a certificate of service (tjänstgöringsintyg).
 This certificate contains details of all employment at Uppsala University: the position, department and the duration of the employment.
 If the employment has lasted for a long period (at least six months), the employee normally receives a testimonial (tjänstgöringsbetyg), which contains details of the employment as well as work duties and an appraisal of how they have been performed.
 The testimonial is issued by the employee’s immediate manager.

 For Uppsala University, it is important that during your employment, you are given the opportunity to both maintain and develop your expertise in line with developments in your field.
 The University offers a wide range of courses for employees; of which some are offered in English.
-Please see Uppsala University’s intranet Medarbetarportalen for more information.
+Please see Uppsala University’s intranet Medarbetaringången for more information.

 At Uppsala University, all employees and students must be able to work and pursue studies on equal terms.
 Everyone must be treated with equal respect and understanding.
 Equal opportunities mean that all individuals, without regard to sex, transgender identity and/or expression, ethnicity, religion or other belief, disability, sexual orientation, or age, enjoy the same prospect for performing optimally.
 For the University, equal opportunity is a matter of both justice and quality, and the University actively pursues work for equal opportunities and against discrimination.
 This work is guided by the Discrimination Act and the University’s Equal Opportunities Programme and the Action Plan for Equal Opportunities and the Action Plan for Equal Treatment of Students.